You are listening to the Sean Hannity Radio Show Podcast.

 Under the Republican plan, that still will continue.

-But like I say, we could do that for education too.
+But like I say, we could do that for education, too.

-Do we want to say education's expensive?
+Do we want to say education is expensive?

 Let's have an education stabilization fund, a car stabilization fund, an iPhone stabilization fund.